mordes89/EXPLODING-HOT-POTATO-SOCCER-/Readme.md

 Live site [link](https://mordes89.github.io/EXPLODING-HOT-POTATO-SOCCER-/)

-## In Exploding Hot Potato Soccer!, users will be able to:
+## In Exploding Hot Potato Soccer!, users are able to:
 1. Kick a ball/hot-potato to the other side trying to score a goal.
 2. Bounce the ball off the walls on its way to the oponent's goal.
-3. Choose the difficulty level to start the game with.
-This will determine the speed at which the AI oponent moves.
-4. Choose the direction and speed at which to shoot the ball.
+3. Choose the direction and speed at which to shoot the ball.
 The ball will stick to the player if the player catches it.
 Otherwise the ball bounces off all sides of the court.
-5. Choose an avatar to play with.

-In addition, this project will include:
+In addition, this project includes:
 - Instructions for the user on their options at each point in the game.
-- Fun remarks mocking the player
+- Fun sounds

 ### There are two ways to win the game:
 1. Score a goal!
-2. Get the ball to the other side of the field when the timer expires and the ball explodes!
+2. Time expires with the ball in the opponent's half.

 # General
-The AI player will be a board, or an avater "taking-up" the space of the board, that will be moving across it's own goal at a speed determined by the difficulty level chosen (3 speeds).
+The AI player is an avater that moves around it's own half chasing the ball.

-The player will be able to move vertically with the arrow buttons kicking the ball back to the other side.
-The speed of the AI and the speed of the ball will increase as time goes on with no goal scored.
-At time expiration, the ball will explode.
+The player is able to move vertically and horizontally using the arrow buttons.
+When in proximity to the ball, player takes posession, can run with the ball, aim the kick, and kick at a desired velocity.
+The user cannot hold on to the ball for long, as the avatar will kick the hot-potato away after a while.
+There is a random timer that is not known to the user.
+At time expiration, the ball explodes.
 The side that the the ball exploded on loses the game.

 ## Preview
 ![](https://wireframe.cc/pro/pp/79e5f68a7463915)